darkpatternsdigital/scalable-git-branching-tools/adr/02-code-organization.md

 Under this methodology, the `git new` command would have the basic outline:

 1. Input validation and normalization
-    - Split upstream branches into array
+    - Split dependency branches into array
     - Ensure branch names are valid (using `git check-ref-format`)
 2. Gather present-state information
     - Fetch from the remote
-    - Find upstream branches' configurations (recursively)
+    - Find dependency branches' configurations (recursively)
 3. Build initial action list, which would include
-    - Resolve commit hash for initial upstream branch
+    - Resolve commit hash for initial dependency branch
-        - Merge in each other upstream (if any) - if these merges fail, this may abort the `new`
+        - Merge in each other dependency (if any) - if these merges fail, this may abort the `new`
             - Push the new branch based on the final hash
         - Checkout the branch locally
-    - Set upstream branches
+    - Set dependency branches
 4. Resolve local actions
     - `Invoke-LocalAction`
-        - Create commit to track upstream branches in `_upstream`
+        - Create commit to track dependency branches in `_dependency`
         - Merge each branch into the previous hash, tracking the resulting hash
 5. Finalize actions
     - `Invoke-FinalizeAction`
-        - A single `git push` would set `_upstream` and create the new branch
+        - A single `git push` would set `_dependency` and create the new branch
         - Checkout the new branch